 A. Most popular QR Code Marketing use cases

-The thing with QR Codes is that you can engage your customers in a little over a million number of ways.
-But here are 4 popular ways to get started:
+The thing with QR Codes is that you can engage your customers in a little over a million ways.
+But here are some popular ways to get started:

 1. Drive traffic to your website